 - Preheat oven to 350 degrees F and grease a quiche, pie, or casserole dish.

-- In a large bowl, whisk together the eggs, milk, flour, and baking powder until well combined.
+- In a large bowl, whisk together the 4 eggs, milk (2 cups), flour (3/4 cup), and baking powder (1 teaspoon) until well combined.

 - Pour batter into prepared baking dish and use a spatula or wooden spoon to distribute the batter evenly in the pan.